 top of page

-Dudley Council is delighted to launch the annual Mayor’s Ball and Civic Awards in association with Halesowen College.
+Dudley Council was delighted to host the annual Mayor’s Ball and Civic Awards in association with Midtherm on Friday 19 April at The Copthorne Hotel, Merry Hill.
+The event raised over £7,000 for the Mayor's charity appeal 2023/24.

 NOMFORM